grayfallstown/Chia-Plot-Status/README.md

 - Updating Dependencies (external libraries / code written by someone else) is delayed (possibly indefinitely) until an update is required to implement a feature or to fix a bug.
 This gives anti virus providers time to determine if that library version is malicious, which would prevent an update.

-**Note:** It is possible to build binaries with [Github Actions](https://github.com/features/actions) and thereby preventing the core developer (me) to create an installation package / Setup.exe that contains additional malicious code that is not inside the source code on github.
-While this could increase security, the core developer (I) is (am) simply fed up trying to debug remote building processes (so called CI-Pipelines) that he (I) can not accesss directly, as this actually takes (a lot) more time than implementing at least two more features each time a problem occurs.
-Feel free to [build Chia Plot Status yourself](https://github.com/grayfallstown/Chia-Plot-Status#build-it-yourself) if that is just not enough security for you, or if you need 32bit or raspberry pi/ARM builds.

 ## Installation / Download